PacktPublishing/Getting-Started-with-Unity-5.x-2D-Game-Development/README.md

 ```

 To go through the topics covered in this book, you will need two important things:
 Any version of Unity, possibly 5.x since it was the range of versions that this book has been written for.
-As you already know, and Chapter 1, A Flat World in Unity, will repeat, you can get it from the Unity official website: http://www. uni
+As you already know, and Chapter 1, A Flat World in Unity, will repeat, you can get it from the Unity official website: http://www.unity3d.com.
-ty3d. com.
 Your enthusiasm and passion, in order to take an awesome journey in the world of game development together!

 ##Related Products